-Transport: The total area under proposed transport use is approximately 2377 Ha, and comprises of 11.6% of the total developable land in DP.
+Transport: The total area under proposed transport use is approximately $\frac{2377}{2477.16}$ Ha, and comprises of $\frac{11.6}{12.14\%}$ of the total developable land in DP.

-Karnala Eco-Sensitive Zone (KESZ): The boundary of KESZ as per the MoEFCC notification is shown as KESZ.
+Karnala Eco-Sensitive Zone (KESZ): The boundary of KESZ as per the MoEF&CC notification is shown as KESZ.
+Any changes in KESZ boundary, in future, the released land shall be included in adjoining landuse zone.
 No reservations or land uses are shown in this area as the planning and development of the area is governed by the stipulations of the notification.
 These include; preparing a Zonal Master Plan for the ESZ by the State Government and approval of the same by a Competent Authority in the State Government, list of activities prohibited or regulated within the ESZ and constitution of a Monitoring Committee for effective monitoring of the ESZ.

-Table 8-1: Area Statement for Proposed Land Use in DP area
+Table 8-1: Area Statement for Proposed Land Use in Modified DP area